echoprotocol/echowiki/technologies/x86-64-virtual-machine/c++-smart-contracts.md

 ## Compilation and linkage

-C++ smart contract should be compiled and linked into ELF executable.
+C++ smart contract should be compiled and linked into ELF executable using standard toolchain.

 ### gcc toolchain